MUSTARD GREENS for eating COOKED:

 Small screen: Turn your device sideways to view sowing calendar.

-plant picture Wa Wa Ga Choi Stem Vegetable (a.k.a.
+Wa Wa Ga Choi Stem Mustard (a.k.a.
 "The Thing")

-Definitely our strangest vegetable.
-A unique sort of plant from Szechuan in China, where it is famous.
+So, definitely our strangest vegetable, a unique sort of plant from Szechuan in China, where it is famous.
 How on earth to describe it?

 approx 200 seed £